Relaxation Protocol MP3 Files

 Download All 15 Days of the Relaxation Protocol

 TIP: If you are trying to download all 15 files at once on an iPad, you'll need some other kind of add-on function that can handle "zipped" files.
-Otherwise, SCROLL DOWN to the bottom of the page, where you can download each day's audio file individually.
+Otherwise, KEEP SCROLLING, where you can download each day's audio file individually.

 When I first read about something called the relaxation protocol (Protocol for Relaxation), I had NO idea what it was about.
 None.
 Never heard of it.